The Grief Nobody Talks About — Mourning a Version of Yourself

 The caterpillar doesn't simply add wings.
 Something dissolves.

-So if you are grieving a version of yourself today — the one before the loss, before the hard chapter, before the world rearranged itself — know this:
+So if you are grieving a version of yourself today — the one before the loss, before the hard chapter, before the world rearranged itself — know this: Your grief is legitimate.
+It doesn't need a diagnosis or a death to be real.
+It doesn't need anyone else's permission or understanding.

 You are allowed to miss who you were.
 You are allowed to honour her, to thank him, to sit quietly with all the ways you've changed without pretending the changing didn't hurt.